 Recent projects include Frances Mayes’s The Passionate Traveler Journal, a blank book with quotes, and The Tuscan Sun Cookbook: Recipes from My Italian Kitchen, coauthored with Edward Mayes, and with photographs by Steven Rothfeld.
 In 2019 Forbes called The Tuscan Sun Cookbook one of the "Best Italian Cookbooks Of All Time."

 Her first novel, Swan, a family saga and mystery, returned Mayes to her childhood home of Georgia.
+Mayes’ most recent novel is Women in Sunlight.
 She is the author of the travel memoir, A Year in the World: Journeys of A Passionate Traveller, which immediately debuted as a New York Times bestseller.
 She also wrote See You in the Piazza: Places to Discover in Italy and Shrines: Images of Italian Worship with photos by Steven Rothfeld.

 A widely published poet and essayist, Frances Mayes has written numerous books of poetry, including Sunday in Another Country, After Such Pleasures, The Arts of Fire, Hours, The Book of Summer, and Ex Voto.
 Her text, The Discovery of Poetry: A Field Guide to Reading and Writing Poems, is widely used in college poetry classes.

 Her widely acclaimed New York Times bestseller Under Magnolia, is a memoir about growing up in the South.
-Mayes’ most recent novel is Women in Sunlight.
-Her most recent book is about travel in Italy titled See You in the Piazza: Places to Discover in Italy.
-She is also working on a book titled Frances Mayes Always Italy: An Illustrated Grand Tour for National Geographic (Spring, 2020).
+Her newest book is Frances Mayes Always Italy: An Illustrated Grand Tour for National Geographic (March 31, 2020).

 Formerly a professor of creative writing at San Francisco State University, where she directed The Poetry Center and chaired the Department of Creative Writing.
 Mayes now devotes herself full time to writing, and, currently, to another renovation of Bramasole.
 She and her husband divide their time between North Carolina and Tuscany.